rht-labs/lodestar-backend/README.md

 #### SSH Private Key

 The `DeploymentConfig` in this project requires a secret containing an SSH private key that has read/write access to your git repository.
+By default, it should be called `git-key`.
 This should have a `type` of `kubernetes.io/ssh-auth`.
 This SSH key must not have a passphrase, and _must_ be RSA-type in PEM format.
 You can generate a key of this type using this command:

 ```bash
 ssh-keygen -b 4096 -t rsa -m pem -f git-key